gtrafimenkov/ja2-vanilla/readme.md

 ## How to play the game

 - install the original version of the game (from the original game CDs, Steam, gog.com, etc.)
-- install NightOps v1.20 mod
+- install mod NightOps v1.30
 - copy the builded exe file to the game directory alongside the original ja2.exe
 - launch the builded exe file